mainmatter/mainmatter.com/src/cases/qonto.md

 ## Clearing the roadblocks

-Having identified the top impediments we were able to take immediate action.
 In the first few weeks of the project, we migrated the application away from a legacy template language and moved it back on to standard Ember.js patterns.
-We also substantially accelerated the Continuous Integration build times (cutting them roughly in half) as well as fixed some instabilities which had previously led to flaky test results.
-Both of these changes led to an immediate acceleration of the team's velocity.
+We cut CI build times in half, and fixed instabilities that were causing flaky test results.
+These changes immediately improved the team’s productivity.

-We then helped the team ship some mission critical features following ambitious timelines.
-Our experts spearheaded these initiatives, working closely with Qonto's in-house engineers.
-We ensured Qonto's team had a clear understanding of our implementations and would take ownership over these parts of the app once sufficiently advanced.
+We then helped the team ship critical features on ambitious timelines.
+Our experts spearheaded these initiatives, working closely with Qonto's in-house engineers to ensure that they would be able to take ownership with confidence after our collaboration was complete.

+We evolved the application’s architecture and engineering infrastructure to accelerate development while maintaining a high level of quality.
+We set up automated visual regression testing to prevent unintended changes to the product UI being released to production.

 <figure>
   <img